jmwislez/fli3d/README.md

   - a WL102-341 433 MHz radio transmitter module, for in-flight transmission of selected telemetry
   - a 240 mAh Li-ION battery for standalone autonomy of 20 (TBC) minutes, with 134N3P charger for tethered operation or pre-launch charging
   - separation detection, for detection of opening of parachute compartment

+All flight data is to be monitored live on a ground computer, and to be retrievable after flight, both physically and through file transfer.

 ## Flights